ulaladungdung/zettlekasten/zDaily logs.md

 3. For EPV vs APV, we only have 2 matching Id, we would generate some artificial data for the purpose of the visualization
 4. May we know why the *created datetime* of award recommendation is later than its *created on and offer received datetime* ?

 **Questions (11/10/2020)**
 1. Need by date is not there for RTP
+	1. should be at Award Recom stage.
+	2. check base items table
+	3.
 2. The links for the data for example invoice, GR and RTP
-3. negative invoice amount?
+3. negative invoice amount? (same **transaction number**)
+	1. means invalid due to cancellation
+	2. or can be due to computation of GST
 4. Where to find ITT/ITQ?
+	1. Data not in yet
+5. What is fund source and why can it be negative?
+	1. COMPULE LATER

+Follow ups:
+1. Check on the payment date
+2. Compile the Id stuff in a table later
+	1. invoice - GR => GR number
+	2.

 Feedbacks:
 1. how this shows me effectiveness?